Faced with a cramped service department and more parts than ever, Dave Kehl Chevrolet looked for smarter car parts storage.

 ActivRAC7 has helped dealerships, OEMs, and wholesale auto parts distributors find a balance between keeping high-velocity parts in stock while retaining space for slow-moving parts as well.
 ActivRAC eliminates aisles in storage spaces by mounting shelving on mobile carriages that hold 7,000-30,000 pounds each.
-Read more about how we helped another car dealership tackle tire storage in their service department.

 “An average consumer car parts retailer has between 60,000-90,000 SKUs in its supply chain”